kubernetes/kubectl/docs/book/pages/app_composition_and_deployment/publishing_bases.md

-{% panel style="warning", title="Alpha Recommendations" %}
+{% panel style="warning", title="Warning: Alpha Recommendations" %}
-This chapter contains recommendations that are still being actively evaluated, and may be changed in the future.
+This chapter contains recommendations that are still being actively evaluated, and are expected to evolve.

+Before using these recommendations, carefully evaluate if they are right for your environment.
 {% endpanel %}

 {% panel style="info", title="TL;DR" %}